Paradox2102/anthill-anarchy-match-runner/README.md

 Note: To use this yourself, you will minimally need to:
 * Create a Google service user account and save the credentials in `service-credentials.json` (not saved in GitHub).
-* Create a new Google spreadsheet with the appropriate tables.
-See `sheet.py` for the tabe names, and the HTML files in `template` for the column names.
+* Create a Google spreadsheet with the appropriate tables.
+See `sheet.py` to find or change the table names, and the HTML files in `template` for the column names.
 * Share the spreadsheet with the service user (read only)
 * Change the spreadsheet id in `sheet.py`

+To run, invoke `run.sh`.
+The only pre-requisite is Docker.